Etelka Kenéz Heka

-Life
+Life and career

-She was born on 26 October 1936 in Gajić (Hercegmárok or Márok), Yugoslavia but she was raised at Zmajevac (Vörösmart).
+Kenéz Heka was born on 26 October 1936 in Gajić (Hercegmárok or Márok), Yugoslavia but she was raised at Zmajevac (Vörösmart).
 She graduated from the secondary grammar School at Bački Monoštor (Monostorszeg).
 She took a degree at the Teachers' Training Faculty in Hungarian in Subotica, University of Novi Sad.
 After her graduation she started to learn to sing from opera singer Margit Markovics privately.

-She played at Novi Sad Theatre and sang at Radio Television of Vojvodina.
+Kenéz Heka played at Novi Sad Theatre and sang at Radio Television of Vojvodina.
 She also sang in Vienna in 1966, then in West Germany and Denmark.
-Although she is a Hungarianwoman, she visited Hungary for the first time in 1974, and she met her husband, opera singer Ernő Kenéz in Budapest.
+Although she was a Hungarian, she visited Hungary for the first time in 1974, and she met her husband, opera singer Ernő Kenéz in Budapest.
 They moved to Vienna where they married and they had a restaurant.
 In 1997 they came to Hungary when her husband became deathly ill and her spouse died at his birth town, Hódmezővásárhely in 1998.

-She has three citizenships: Hungarian, Austrian and Croatian and she has got houses also in Vienna and Szeged but she lives in Hódmezővásárhely.
+Kenéz Heka held three citizenships: Hungarian, Austrian and Croatian.
+She had houses in Vienna and Szeged but lived primarily in Hódmezővásárhely.
 She wrote about 90 books.

+Kenéz Heka died on 5 May 2024, at the age of 87.